 Located on Via Urbana, Urbana 47 is named after its address on the lively street in Monti.
 If you’re looking for small plates and non-traditional Mediterranean dishes, this is your best bet.

-Join the local bohemian crowd for an American-style breakfast (with wifi), or for a healthy lunch of grain salads and nutritious panini.
-After 6:00 p.m., tuck into some aperitivo before moving on to a leisurely dinner of homemade pasta.
+Urbana 47 embodies the kilometer-zero concept, serving up hyper-local food from the surrounding Lazio region.
+Join the local bohemian crowd for an American-style breakfast or a healthy lunch of grain salads and nutritious panini.
+After 6 pm, tuck into some aperitivo before moving on to a leisurely dinner of homemade pasta.

+Well, from 1 pm, Aromaticus also serves delicious salads (€6), steak tartare (€8 for 150g), and carpaccio plates.
+Aromaticus is also popular for their organic juices.
 After several days of carbo-loading with pizza and pasta, stop here for a healthy change of pace.
 Your stomach will thank you.

 Fatamorgana Gelato Shop

-Arguably the best gelato shop in Rome, Fatamorgana serves rich and creamy Italian ice cream with all natural ingredients.
+Arguably the best gelato shop in Rome, Fatamorgana serves rich and creamy Italian ice cream with all-natural ingredients.
 Using recipes passed down through generations, each visit to Fatamorgana is a new adventure for your tastebuds.

-The creative flavors here change frequently, and they always use natural ingredients like black rice, avocado, cacao and lime.
+The creative flavors here change frequently, and they always use natural ingredients like black rice, avocado, cacao, and lime.
 As an added bonus, this gelaterie also serves sugar-free and dairy-free gelato.

-More than just a place for a drink, the Blackmarket is a fabulous retro-style art gallery, bar and live music venue.
+More than just a place for a drink, the Blackmarket is a fabulous retro-style art gallery, bar, and live music venue.
 With mismatched vintage furniture and eclectic decor, the intimate venue showcases exhibitions by up-and-coming artists and hosts bands to entertain.